aritzLizoain/CNN-Image-Segmentation/README.md

 In order to do this, image pixel values, i.e., colors, are taken as reference to label different classes.
 Therefore a color change of an object in the image can cause a wrong label creation if this has not been correctly specified in [mask.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py).
 Labels can perfectly be created using a labeling software.
 However, for the purpose of this project, automatic pixel-wise labeling is a practical solution.

 ### augmentation.py

--**Function**: applies data augmentation techniques to both images and corresponding labels.
+* **Function**: applies data augmentation techniques to both images and corresponding labels.
 Due to the type of images working with, non-geometric augmentation can lead to wrong labeling.
 Therefore only geometric augmentation is applied: flip, crop, pad, scale, translate and rotate.
-Check the [imgaug documentation](https://imgaug.readthedocs.io/en/latest/source/examples_basics.html) for more information on augmentation techniques.
+Check the [imgaug documentation](https://imgaug.readthedocs.io/en/latest/index.html) for more information on augmentation techniques.
 The original image and label, and augmented ones, are visualized.

 Augmented image and label example: